Climate Change and Impacts of Sea Level Rise

 - Compile critical biogeophysical and infrastructure data for each installation within a three-dimensional GIS modeling environment

-- Under joint-SLR scenarios, characterize the expected physical effects of sea level rise within the Southwest region
+- Characterize the expected physical effects of sea level rise within the Southwest region

-- Under each of the defined joint-SLR scenarios, develop a GIS modeling system combined with infrastructure analysis that can be used to evaluate the potential for impact to infrastructure and natural resources across the gradient of conditions present at the regional installations
+- Develop a GIS modeling system combined with infrastructure analysis that can be used to evaluate the potential for impact to infrastructure and natural resources across the gradient of conditions present at the regional installations

-Together, these projects will provide a unique set of tools to DoD decision makers and the scientific community to assess vulnerabilities and impacts and devise appropriate adaptation strategies in response to sea-level rise and associated phenomena on coastal infrastructure.
+Together, the above research projects provided a unique set of tools to DoD decision makers and the scientific community to assess vulnerabilities and impacts and devise appropriate adaptation strategies in response to SLR and associated phenomena on coastal infrastructure.

 Global Sea Level Rise Scenarios for the United States National Climate Assessment